weiran/weiran.co/src/pages/blog/2012/11/thoughts-about-the-ipad-mini/index.md

 ---
-title: Thoughts about the iPad mini
+title: "Thoughts about the iPad mini"
 date: "2012-11-02T14:48:05.000Z"
 ---

 What can I say about the iPad mini that hasn't [already](http://daringfireball.net/2012/10/ipad_mini) [been](http://www.loopinsight.com) [said](http://www.theverge.com/2012/10/30/3576178/apple-ipad-mini-review)?